cea-hpc/modules/doc/source/design/variants.rst

         - ``loadedmodule&variantname1|aliasname1|-aliasname2&variant2|aliasname3...``

     - each loadedmodule record are joined in ``MODULES_LMVARIANTALTNAME`` separated by ``:`` character

+- when persistency information is corrupted

+    - a missing or non Boolean ``isdefaultvalue`` information means variant value is not the default
+    - a missing or non Boolean ``isbooleanvariant`` information means variant is not a Boolean variant
+    - a non-Boolean value set on a Boolean variant means variant equals *0*

 - Boolean variants are stored in the form ``+name`` or ``-name``